ltcmelo/psychec/README.md

 - API inspired by that of the [Roslyn .NET compiler](https://github.com/dotnet/roslyn).
 - A parser's AST resembling that of the [LLVM's Clang frontend](https://clang.llvm.org/).

 **NOTE**: The master branch is going through a major overhaul.
-Syntax analysis (parsing and AST construction) is fully functional, semantic analysis is WIP.
+Syntax analysis (parsing and AST construction) is fully functional; semantic analysis is WIP.
 The original version of Psyche-C is in [this branch](https://github.com/ltcmelo/psychec/tree/original).

 ## Applications